Spacial/csstuff/README.md

 - [Horrors of SPIR-V](https://kvark.github.io/spirv/2021/05/01/spirv-horrors.html)
 - [Clspv](https://github.com/google/clspv) is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders.
 - [Chess Science in the Making](https://www.chessable.com/blog/chess-science-in-the-making/)
+- [Nintendo Switch NSP List](ziperto.com/nintendo-switch-nsp-list/) at ZIPERTO (a digital park for games)

 ## Writing Articles